-The Medium Combustion Plants ("MCP") Directive, Directive (EU) 2015/2193 of the European Parliament and the Council, of 25 November, was triggered by the EC Clean Air Policy Package, adopted in December 2013, and regulates emissions of SO2, NOx and dust in the air from the combustion of fuels in plants with a rated thermal input equal to or greater than 1 megawatt ("MWth") and less than 50 MWth.
+Directive, Directive (EU) 2015/2193 of the European Parliament and the Council, of 25 November (the "MCP Directive"), was triggered by the EC Clean Air Policy Package, adopted in December 2013, and regulates emissions of SO2, NOx and dust in the air from the combustion of fuels in plants with a rated thermal input equal to or greater than 1 MW and less than 50 MW.
 The MCP Directive entered into force on 18 December 2015 and had to be transposed by Member States by 19 December 2017.
 The emission limit values set in the MCP Directive will have to be applied from 20 December 2018 for new plants and by 2025 or 2030 for existing plants, depending on their size.